-Vitamin B12 is also called cobolamine as it contains the element cobalt within its structure.
+Vitamin B12 is also called cobalamine as it contains the element cobalt within its structure.
 It is a water-soluble vitamin that is essential in maintaining the function of a number of different organ systems in the body, particularly the brain and nervous system.
-In addition to this, it is essential for the synthesis of haemoglobin and patients who are deficient in vitamin B12 can be anaemic.
+In addition to this, it is essential for the synthesis of hemoglobin and patients who are deficient in vitamin B12 can be anemic.

 All of these B vitamins help the body in converting carbohydrates into glucose or sugar, which is burned in order to produce energy for proper body function.
-These are often referred to as B complex vitamins, and are essential for the breakdown of fats and proteins.
-They help maintain muscle tone, protect the mucus lining in the digestive tract and mouth, and promote upkeep of nervous system and the organs like the liver, skin, hair, and eyes.
-Cobalamine is an excellent anti-stress vitamin since it is believed to enhance the health functioning of the immune system and improve the body’s ability to fight stressful conditions.
+These are often referred to as B complex vitamins and are essential for the breakdown of fats and proteins.
+They help maintain muscle tone, protect the mucous lining in the digestive tract and mouth, and promote the upkeep of the nervous system and the organs like the liver, skin, hair, and eyes.
+Cobalamine is an excellent anti-stress vitamin since it is believed to enhance the healthy functioning of the immune system and improve the body’s ability to fight stressful conditions.

 The Recommended Dietary Allowance (RDA) is the average daily dietary intake level that is sufficient to meet the nutrient requirements of nearly all (97 percent to 98 percent) healthy individuals in each life-stage and gender group.
 The 1998 RDAs for vitamin B12 (in micrograms) for adults are 2.4 µ g and the results of two national surveys, the National Health and Nutrition Examination Survey (NHANES III-1988-91) and the Continuing Survey of Food Intakes by Individuals (CSFII 1994-96) found that most adult men and women consume recommended amounts of vitamin B12.